Tips for writing your personal statement

 I enjoy the theatre and used to go a couple of times a year.
 (Drama)

 I am a keen reader and am committed to the study of human behaviour through TV soaps!

 I have led a full life over the last 18 years and it is a tradition I intend to continue.

 I describe myself in the following two words: 'TO ODIN!' the ancient Viking war cry.
 (Law)

 My favourite hobby is bee-keeping and I want to be an engineer.

 My interest in Medicine stems from my enjoyment of Casualty and other related TV series.

 I have always had a passion to study Medicine, failing that, Pharmacy.
-(A student putting Pharmacy as her fifth choice after four medical school choices – Pharmacy is just as popular and high status as Medicine.)
+(A student putting Pharmacy as her fifth choice after four medical school choices – Pharmacy can be just as popular and high status as Medicine.)

 Some final advice

-Above all, remember that a personal statement is your opportunity to convince a university why they should offer you a place.
-So make it compelling and there’s a much higher chance they will.
+Above all, remember that a personal statement is your opportunity to convince a university why it should offer you a place.
+So, make it compelling and there’s a much higher chance they will.